 Non-native English speakers are required to have a minimum of IELTS 7 or equivalent.

 International applicants:Students from outside of the UK help form a global community here at Queen Mary.
 For detailed country specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.
-You can find details on our English language entry requirements.
+Find details of the English language entry requirements for postgraduate law programmes.

 Learning and teaching